 Please email firstname.lastname@example.org if you have any questions.

 Alaa Mohammed Cairo University, Egypt Study Abroad @ The Beach

 “I will never forget how I felt on the first day on campus!
 I was so happy that finally I reached my goal!
 Studying at CSULB was challenging for me, but I found that all of my friends and professors were helping me.
 They were part of my success at the beach and I want to thank each and every one of them!
 If I didn't travel and come to The Beach, I would regret all my life of losing such a great experience."

 Please note: the following sections contain links to various third-party websites.
 CSULB is not responsible for any inaccuracies that may be found on those sites.

-CSULB's University Housing has 3 residential colleges: Beachside, Hillside & Parkside.
+CSULB's University Housing has three residential colleges: Beachside, Hillside, and Parkside.
 When applying for on-campus housing, you get to choose your preferred community to live in.

-All rooms are approximately 15 x 11 feet and furnished with a bed, dresser, desk, chair, wastebasket, closet & mirror, and a microfridge.
-Residents must provide their own Bed Sets (blankets, sheets [twin extra long], pillowcases, bedspreads, towels, & study lamps).
+All rooms are approximately 15 x 11 feet and furnished with a bed, dresser, desk, chair, wastebasket, closet and mirror, and a microfridge.
+Residents must provide their own bed sets (blankets, sheets [twin extra long], pillowcases, bedspreads, towels, and study lamps).

-For more information of on-campus housing (fees, meals, amenities, communities) and to apply, visit CSULB Housing and Residential Life website.
+For more information about on-campus housing (fees, meals, amenities, communities) and to apply, visit the CSULB Housing and Residential Life website.

 Visit the OCM website to view bedding options and make purchases.